cdl-geneseo/geneseo-dictionary/I/Inspiration.md

 # Inspiration

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Inspiration

 Created by  Bianca Volpe on May 07, 2022

 n.
 When someone gains influence from somewhere else.&quot;You are my inspiration.&quot; Based on survey result, 100% of students could define the word; 100% believe the word isn't specific to Geneseo.
 (B. Volpe, 2022)